hidekatsu-izuno/josekit-rs/README.md

 jwt_rs = "0.1.0"
 ```

 This library depends on OpenSSL DLL.
+Read more about it [Crate openssl](https://docs.rs/openssl/0.10.29/openssl/).

 ## Supported algorithms